Mitch McConnell calls Trump 'responsible' for Capitol riot — after voting to acquit | DW | 13.02.2021

 In total 57 senators voted to convict Trump, with 43 opting to acquit, falling short of the two-thirds majority needed to find him guilty.

-While most Republican senators backed Trump, seven broke ranks and joined the Democrats, voting to convict the former president.
+While most Republican senators backed Trump, seven broke ranks and voted to convict the former president.
 One of those was Republican Bill Cassidy, who tweeted a video saying: "Our Constitution and our country is more important than any one person.
 I voted to convict President Trump because he is guilty."

 Another who didn't vote with his party was Mitt Romney, who has been a vocal critic of Trump and was the only Republican senator to vote for conviction during the former president's first impeachment trial last year.